openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

   10: END-OF-DOCUMENT        {}
   ```

-The XML PARSE statement is used by this program to pass a record from the XML document that it has read from file INPUT-FILE to the parser.
+* The XML PARSE statement is used by this program to pass a record from the XML document that it has read from file INPUT-FILE to the parser.
 Each XML event's processing procedure is given control by the parser after it has processed the XML text.
 Once each event has been handled, the processing procedure passes control back to the parser.
-The parser changes XML-CODE to zero, sets XML-EVENT to END-OF-INPUT, and hands control to the processing procedure at the end of the segment.
-After setting XML-CODE to 1, the processing procedure exits the parser and reads the following XML record into the parse data item.
+* The parser changes XML-CODE to zero, sets XML-EVENT to END-OF-INPUT, and hands control to the processing procedure at the end of the segment. * * After setting XML-CODE to 1, the processing procedure exits the parser and reads the following XML record into the parse data item.
 Up until the READ statement returns the end-of-file status code, the processing procedure and the parser continue to communicate.
-The processing procedure returns to the parser with XML-CODE still set to zero to indicate
-the end of segment processing.
+The processing procedure returns to the parser with XML-CODE still set to zero to indicate the end of segment processing.

 #### Transforming XML text to COBOL data items
-When transferring XML data to a COBOL data item, special techniques must be used because XML data has neither a fixed length nor a fixed format.
+* When transferring XML data to a COBOL data item, special techniques must be used because XML data has neither a fixed length nor a fixed format.
-Choose whether the XML data belongs at the right end of the COBOL data item or the left end (the default) for alphanumeric items.
+* Choose whether the XML data belongs at the right end of the COBOL data item or the left end (the default) for alphanumeric items.
 In the item's definition, include the JUSTIFIED RIGHT clause if the data should go at the right end.
-Pay special attention to numerical XML values, especially "decorated" dollar amounts like "$1,234.00" or "$1234".
+* Pay special attention to numerical XML values, especially "decorated" dollar amounts like "$1,234.00" or "$1234".
 If used as COBOL sending fields, these two strings, which may have the same meaning in XML, require entirely different definitions.
-When converting XML data to COBOL data items, use one of the following methods:
+* When converting XML data to COBOL data items, use one of the following methods:
-  Code a MOVE to an alphanumeric item that you redefine appropriately as a numeric-edited item if the format is reasonably regular.
+  * Code a MOVE to an alphanumeric item that you redefine appropriately as a numeric-edited item if the format is reasonably regular.
 Then, make the last move to a numeric (operational) item by moving away from the numeric-edited item and subsequently de-editing it.
 (In a standard format,

-  The number of digits after the decimal point would be the same, there would be a comma to separate values greater than 999, and so on.)
+  * The number of digits after the decimal point would be the same, there would be a comma to separate values greater than 999, and so on.)
-  Use the following intrinsic functions for alphanumeric XML data for simplicity and significantly increased flexibility:
+  * Use the following intrinsic functions for alphanumeric XML data for simplicity and significantly increased flexibility:
-    XML data that contains plain numbers can be extracted and decoded using NUMVAL.
+    * XML data that contains plain numbers can be extracted and decoded using NUMVAL.
-    To extract and decode numerical values from XML data that depicts monetary amounts, use NUMVAL-C.
+    * To extract and decode numerical values from XML data that depicts monetary amounts, use NUMVAL-C.
-Utilizing these features, though, degrades performance.
+* Utilizing these features, though, degrades performance.

-Encoding of XML documents:
+#### Encoding of XML documents:
-A supported code page must be used to encrypt XML documents.
+* A supported code page must be used to encrypt XML documents.
-XML documents must be encoded in Unicode UTF-16 big-endian format, CCSID 1200, when created in or parsed from national data items.
+* XML documents must be encoded in Unicode UTF-16 big-endian format, CCSID 1200, when created in or parsed from national data items.
-A single-byte EBCDIC encoding, such as Unicode UTF-8 (CCSID 1208), or one of the single- byte EBCDIC encodings listed in the table below, must be used to encode documents created from alphanumeric data items for XML GENERATE statements.
-Any CCSID from that table may be used in the XML GENERATE statement's ENCODING phrase.
+* A single-byte EBCDIC encoding, such as Unicode UTF-8 (CCSID 1208), or one of the single- byte EBCDIC encodings listed in the table below, must be used to encode documents created from alphanumeric data items for XML GENERATE statements.
+Any CCSID from that table may be used in the XML
+* GENERATE statement's ENCODING phrase.
-Documents in alphanumeric data items must be encoded as follows for XML PARSE statements:
+* Documents in alphanumeric data items must be encoded as follows for XML PARSE statements:
-  When XMLPARSE(XMLSS) is active:
+  * When XMLPARSE(XMLSS) is active:
-    If the XML PARSE statement specifies the RETURNING NATIONAL phrase, it should be in any EBCDIC or ASCII encoding that z/OS® Unicode Services supports for conversion to UTF-16.
+    * If the XML PARSE statement specifies the RETURNING NATIONAL phrase, it should be in any EBCDIC or ASCII encoding that z/OS® Unicode Services supports for conversion to UTF-16.
-    If the XML PARSE statement does not specify the RETURNING NATIONAL phrase, use UTF-8 (CCSID 1208) or one of the single-byte EBCDIC encodings shown in the table below.
+    * If the XML PARSE statement does not specify the RETURNING NATIONAL phrase, use UTF-8 (CCSID 1208) or one of the single-byte EBCDIC encodings shown in the table below.
-    When XMLPARSE(COMPAT) is active: the table below lists the single-byte EBCDIC encodings.If XMLPARSE(COMPAT) is in effect: in one of the single-byte EBCDIC encodings listed in the table below
+    * When XMLPARSE(COMPAT) is active: the table below lists the single-byte EBCDIC encodings.If XMLPARSE(COMPAT) is in effect: in one of the single-byte EBCDIC encodings listed in the table below
-You can use any supported CCSID (as described above for XML PARSE) in the ENCODING phrase of the XML PARSE statement if XMLPARSE(XMLSS) is active.
+* You can use any supported CCSID (as described above for XML PARSE) in the ENCODING phrase of the XML PARSE statement if XMLPARSE(XMLSS) is active.

-For coded character sets for XML documents table, please visit: https://www.ibm.com/docs/en/cobol-zos/6.4?topic=input-encoding-xml- documents#:~:text=Table%201.%20Coded%20character%20sets%20for%20XML%20document s
+* For coded character sets for XML documents table, please visit: https://www.ibm.com/docs/en/cobol-zos/6.4?topic=input-encoding-xml

 ### Handling XML PARSE exceptions

-When an anomaly or error is encountered by the XML parser while parsing, it signals an XML exception event and sets an exception code in the XML-CODE special register.
+* When an anomaly or error is encountered by the XML parser while parsing, it signals an XML exception event and sets an exception code in the XML-CODE special register.
 Depending on how the XMLPARSE compiler option is set, different exception codes can occur and different actions can be taken in response to them.
-For XMLPARSE(XMLSS):
+  **For XMLPARSE(XMLSS):** <br>
-Return code and reason code: The return code and reason code produced by the parser are combined to create the exception code.
+  **Return code and reason code:**
+  * The return code and reason code produced by the parser are combined to create the exception code.
 Both the return code and the reason code are binary values that are half a word long.
 These two values are concatenated to create the value in XML-CODE.
-If you parse the document without performing validation, the return code is hexadecimal 000C (XRC NOT WELL FORMED), and the reason code is hexadecimal 3035 (XRSN ENDTAG NAME MISMATCH).
+  * If you parse the document without performing validation, the return code is hexadecimal 000C (XRC NOT WELL FORMED), and the reason code is hexadecimal 3035 (XRSN ENDTAG NAME MISMATCH).
-In the XML-CODE special register, the processing procedure receives the concatenation of these two values, which is represented by the hexadecimal value 000C3035.
+  * In the XML-CODE special register, the processing procedure receives the concatenation of these two values, which is represented by the hexadecimal value 000C3035.
-The values returned in XML-CODE for any well-formedness errors when parsing a document with validation are different from the values returned for the same errors when parsing a document without validation.
+  * The values returned in XML-CODE for any well-formedness errors when parsing a document with validation are different from the values returned for the same errors when parsing a document without validation.
 For any validation error, the z/OS XML System Services parser generates the return code 24. (hexadecimal 0018).
-See the related reference about exceptions with XMLPARSE(XMLSS) in effect for more details regarding the return codes and reason codes that may be generated.
+  * See the related reference about exceptions with XMLPARSE(XMLSS) in effect for more details regarding the return codes and reason codes that may be generated.
-Processing procedures cannot manage exception events or make parsing resume if XMLPARSE(XMLSS) is active.
+  * Processing procedures cannot manage exception events or make parsing resume if XMLPARSE(XMLSS) is active.
 The parser does not signal any additional events once a processing procedure has returned to it from an exception event.
 The XML PARSE statement's ON EXCEPTION phrase specifies the statement to which the parser passes control.
 Control is transferred to the end of the XML PARSE statement if you did not code an ON EXCEPTION phrase.
 The initial exception code set by the parser is contained in XML-CODE.
-Control is transferred to the statement specified in the NOT ON EXCEPTION phrase if no exceptions are encountered while parsing.
+  * Control is transferred to the statement specified in the NOT ON EXCEPTION phrase if no exceptions are encountered while parsing.
 Control is passed to the end of the XML PARSE statement if you did not code a NOT ON EXCEPTION phrase.
 XML-CODE has no content.

 ### Terminating XML parsing
-By setting XML-CODE to -1 in your processing procedure before the procedure returns to the parser from any normal XML event, you can immediately stop parsing without processing any remaining XML text (that is, any event other than EXCEPTION).
-This technique can be used when the processing procedure has examined enough of the document or has discovered an irregularity in the document that prevents further meaningful processing.
-When you stop parsing in this manner, the parser does not signal any additional XML events, including the exception event.
-If the ON EXCEPTION phrase of the XML PARSE statement was specified, control is transferred to that phrase.
-By testing whether XML-CODE contains -1 in the ON EXCEPTION phrase's imperative statement, you can determine whether parsing was intentionally terminated.
-If the ON EXCEPTION phrase is not specified, control is transferred to the end of the XML PARSE statement.
-If the XMLPARSE(COMPAT) compiler option is enabled, you can also stop parsing after any XML EXCEPTION event by returning to the parser without changing the value in XML-CODE.
-The result is similar to that of intentional termination, except that the parser returns to the XML PARSE statement with the original exception code in XML-CODE.
-If the XMLPARSE(XMLSS) option is enabled, parsing always ends when an exception occurs.
+* By setting XML-CODE to -1 in your processing procedure before the procedure returns to the parser from any normal XML event, you can immediately stop parsing without processing any remaining XML text (that is, any event other than EXCEPTION).
+* This technique can be used when the processing procedure has examined enough of the document or has discovered an irregularity in the document that prevents further meaningful processing.
+* When you stop parsing in this manner, the parser does not signal any additional XML events, including the exception event.
+* If the ON EXCEPTION phrase of the XML PARSE statement was specified, control is transferred to that phrase.
+* By testing whether XML-CODE contains -1 in the ON EXCEPTION phrase's imperative statement, you can determine whether parsing was intentionally terminated.
+* If the ON EXCEPTION phrase is not specified, control is transferred to the end of the XML PARSE statement.
+* If the XMLPARSE(COMPAT) compiler option is enabled, you can also stop parsing after any XML EXCEPTION event by returning to the parser without changing the value in XML-CODE.
+* The result is similar to that of intentional termination, except that the parser returns to the XML PARSE statement with the original exception code in XML-CODE.
+* If the XMLPARSE(XMLSS) option is enabled, parsing always ends when an exception occurs.

 ## Producing XML output
-Using the XML GENERATE statement, a COBOL program can generate XML output.
+* Using the XML GENERATE statement, a COBOL program can generate XML output.
 The source and the output data items are specified in the XML GENERATE statement.
-Optionally, we can create an XML declaration for the document and force the expression of eligible source data items as attributes rather than as elements in the output.
+* Optionally, we can create an XML declaration for the document and force the expression of eligible source data items as attributes rather than as elements in the output.
-The XML-CODE special register can be used to check on the progress of XML generation.
+* The XML-CODE special register can be used to check on the progress of XML generation.
-Following the conversion of COBOL data items to XML, the output XML can be used in a variety of ways, including deployment in a web service, transmission as a message to MQ(Pipeline), and conversion to a CICS(frontend) communication area.
+* Following the conversion of COBOL data items to XML, the output XML can be used in a variety of ways, including deployment in a web service, transmission as a message to MQ(Pipeline), and conversion to a CICS(frontend) communication area.

-The XML generation example is shown below:
+**The XML generation example is shown below:**
 There are several COBOL programs because we are calling one another within the program.

 ```IDENTIFICATION DIVISION.
   PROGRAM-ID.
 OPXML.